 The backlight is completely flicker-free at all brightness levels, which helps reduce eye strain.

-The Samsung M8 works with recent MacBooks, but it doesn't support HDR.
-Other than that, everything works, and windows return to their correct positions when waking up from sleep.
+The Samsung M8 works with macOS, but it doesn't support HDR.
+Other than that, everything works, and if you're using a MacBook windows return to their correct positions when waking up from sleep.

-The Samsung M8 is a smart monitor with a lot more features than most monitors.
+The Samsung M8 has a lot more features than most monitors.
 It comes with the Tizen smart platform like on Samsung TVs, which is user-friendly and has a ton of apps available to download.
-This means that you don't even need to connect a PC to stream your favorite content and you can treat the monitor as a small TV, but without a tuner.
+This means that you don't even need to connect a PC to stream your favorite content and the monitor is essentially a small TV, but without a tuner.
 You can even connect your mouse and keyboard directly to the monitor and use the built-in web browser or Microsoft 365 apps.
-You can choose between the Alexa and Bixby voice assistant features, and you can use them to control Samsung products in your household.
+You can choose between the Alexa and Bixby voice assistant features, and you can use them to control other Samsung smart products in your household.
 You can learn more about all of Samsung's extra features in the Samsung QN90B QLED TV review.

-It has an option for Picture-by-Picture called Multi-View but it's not for two external sources as you can only display content from your PC along with the webcam's image or a smart app.
-It's not that convenient either because if you want to change anything on the native apps you need to open them in full-screen mode then go back to Multi-View, so it's not a real Picture-by-Picture mode.
+It has an option called Multi View but it isn't for two external sources, so it isn't a real Picture-by-Picture mode.
+You can only display one image from an external source and one image from an internal app.
+It isn't that convenient either because if you want to change anything on the native apps you need to open them in full-screen mode then go back to Multi View.

-It has a detachable webcam that connects to the back of the monitor with the proprietary connection.
+It has a detachable webcam that connects to the monitor with the proprietary connection.
 The video quality isn't bad, but the microphone sounds terrible.
 You can see an example here.
-The webcam has a few extra features too, like auto-zoom that centers you in the frame when you move around, but that only works with certain apps, and there's a privacy cover.
+The webcam has a few extra features too, like auto-zoom that centers you in the frame when you move around, but that only works with certain apps.

 The speakers aren't anything special, which is what you expect for built-in monitor speakers.
-They're not nearly as good as the speakers on the Apple Studio Display; they don't produce any bass, and they don't get loud, though they're fine for listening to dialogue.
-You can see the results below:
+They don't produce any bass, and they don't get loud, though they're fine for listening to dialogue.
+You can see the results using the laptop speaker methodology below:

-The Samsung M8 has many more settings than most monitors as it's similar to Samsung TVs.
-You can learn more about the settings on Samsungs with the Samsung QN90B QLED settings page.
+The Samsung M8 has many of the same settings found on Samsung TVs.
+You can learn more about the settings with the Samsung QN90B QLED settings page.